Introduction

 "Until I say you can come out!"

 I was only in my room for an hour before Mom came to get me.
-I was writing in my notebook, sitting in my favorite chair.
+I was writing in my notebook, sitting in my new reading chair next to the window with the beautiful building in the distance.

-"You can leave now," she said from the doorway.
+"You can leave now," Mom said from the doorway.

 "Mom can we talk?"
 I asked.

-"Everybody already said I was overreacting," she said.
+"Everybody already said I was overreacting," she said, sounding angry and tired.

 "I want to apologize, I could have been much less confrontational or sarcastic."

-I gestured to my bed, and she entered the room to sit facing me.
+I gestured to my bed, and she moved to sit facing me.
 "Mom I love you.
 Before we moved here you had a house, a family, students.
 You've helped Grandma with decorations and furnishings here at the hotel.
 You've done really well, but what are the things you really love doing?"

 "But I have to be here for you and Mattie!" she said.